‘You only have to forgive once’?

 Note, by the way, that “intoxicating” can mean both a) exciting or stimulating and also b) debilitating (i.e., adversely affected by toxins); it also connotes addictiveness.
 Resentment is potentially all of these.

-Bottom line: It’s good to emphasize the wholesomeness and liberation that comes with love and forgiveness, and the burden that comes with hatred and resentment.
+It’s good to emphasize the wholesomeness and liberation that comes with love and forgiveness, and the burden that comes with hatred and resentment.
 But let’s not forget there’s a reason the road to destruction is broad and well-traveled, while the way to life is narrow and less frequented.